-The apartment was on the third floor of the block, with a concrete walkway running outside their front door and bedroom window alike.
+The apartment was on the third floor of the block, with a concrete walkway running outside of their front door and bedroom window alike.
 That same night, Pete spotted the bird on the balcony railing out front.
-This time, he swiped some fruitcake to crumble up for the little feathered thief, which he set out on the bedroom sill before bed.
+This time, he swiped some mince pie to crumble up for the little feathered thief, which he set out on the bedroom sill before bed.

 “That thing shits on the window sill, you best believe you will be wiping it up.”